gilacost/regular_championship/README.md

 * there is a `.tool_versions` file in the umbrella root path, run asdf install to ensure use the same versions defined at an application level.

 Enjoy!

+AFTER DELIVERY

+ * update erlang and elixir versions
+ * tried to load balance using round robin, but current version alwais sticks to first ip returned by the DNS server, consul?